TNJournalClub/Category-Reading-Club/notes/xzgao/main.typ

 $S$ is called a left $G$-set if there exists a map $phi: G times S arrow S$ that satisfies $phi(g, phi(h, s)) = phi(g dot h, s)$ and $phi(e, s) = s$ for all $g, h in G$ and $s in S$, then $phi$ is called a left action.
 Similarly, a right $G$-set is defined by a map $phi: S times G arrow S$ that satisfies $phi(phi(s, g), h) = phi(s, g dot h)$ and $phi(s, e) = s$ for all $g, h in G$ and $s in S$, then $phi$ is called a right action.

+A *quotient group* or factor group is a mathematical group obtained by aggregating similar elements of a larger group using an equivalence relation that preserves some of the group structure (the rest of the structure is "factored out").
+For example, the cyclic group of addition modulo $n$ can be obtained from the group of integers under addition by identifying elements that differ by a multiple of $n$ and defining a group structure that operates on each such class (known as a congruence class) as a single entity.

 == Fields

 A field is a non-empty set $F$ equipped with two binary operations, addition and multiplication, that satisfies the following properties: